In this article, I’ve enlisted 51 common mistakes freelancers make that may risk their revenue as well as reputation.

 It’s because if you use the previous technology, no one will count you or offer a job.

-The same thing happens in freelancing business.
+The same thing happens in the freelancing business.
 Apart from your work schedule & personal life, you should spend time on upgrading your skills.

 B) Mistakes In Communicating With Clients